snayfach/MIDAS/docs/install.md

 This will take a few minutes to complete.
 If you don't have VSEARCH and HMMER installed, the last test (for building a custom database) will fail.
 This is OK and will not affect the rest of the program.

+If you do want to test the database building module, you'll need to add HMMER and VSEARCH installation directories to your PATH:
+`export PATH=$PATH:/vsearch/installation/directory`
+`export PATH=$PATH:/hmmer/installation/directory`

 ### Update MIDAS
 MIDAS changes over time as new features are added and bugs are fixed